 She said the county shelters were not at capacity on Tuesday afternoon mostly because they had limited field services to mandated and emergency calls amid coronavirus concerns.
 The shelters also were not accepting owner surrenders, although the shelters are connecting people with other organizations that can help, she said.

 “If we were actually meeting the demand of our community, we’d probably be at max capacity or over it, but we’ve limited our calls to emergencies to try to keep kennels open for fear that people are going to stop adopting,” she said.
-The county shelters were accepting unused toy and food donations for the animals but were most in need of financial donations so it could pay to board animals elsewhere in the event of overcrowding, she said.

 “That’s (euthanization) what nobody wants and we are committed to not going down that road in a wholesale manner,” said Martin.
 “In other words, we are not using it as a way to control space, we still euthanize animals but mostly for significant behavior and significant health issues.”